 Considered one of the finest beaches of the Aegean, there are two different shores divided by a rocky hill.
 This disposition allows you to swim or relax no matter where the wind blows from.

 The southern side of Mikri Vigla is called Limanaki.
 The shore is about 1 kilometer long, ideal for children as it’s protected from the north wind.
-There are impressive underwater scenarios, being even possible to spot soles and even octopus!
+There are impressive underwater scenarios, being even possible to spot soles and even octopuses!

 Parthenos is located on the northern side of Mikri Vigla.
 This is a small bay, perfect for windsurfing and kite surfing thanks to the north wind of the Cyclades, the Meltemi, which usually blows in this area.